There are a countless number of choices when deciding what CBD product to buy.

 While this method offers flexibility and can mask the taste of CBD through capsules or edibles, absorption is significantly reduced as it is metabolised while being broken down.
 Research indicates the bioavailability of CBD capsules when digested is only between 4%-20%.

-s aforementioned, CBD is not water-soluble, although scientists have develped smaller molecules of CBD encapsulated in another molecule, meaning CBD absorbs in water.
+s aforementioned, CBD is not water-soluble, although scientists have developed smaller molecules of CBD encapsulated in another molecule, meaning CBD absorbs in water.
 Using this method is thought to improve bioavailability, but by what significance is still up for debate.

 Nonetheless, oral consumption is thought to trigger a longer duration of effects vs other methods.

-Tinctures and oils are by far the most popular way to consume cannabidiol at the moment.
+A CBD tincture or oil are by far the most popular way to consume cannabidiol at the moment.
 These are used by dropping oil under the tongue and letting it sit there for 45 – 60 seconds, in this time it is absorbed via the sublingual gland under your tongue into the bloodstream.

 Sublingual consumption bypasses the digestive system and thus has a higher absorption rate than swallowing a capsule, reported between 15%-35%